Paraquat Lawsuit For Parkinson’s Disease

 Paraquat Lawsuit Numbers Are Growing Throughout the United States

-One of the first cases involving the Paraquat was filed in St. Clair County, Illinois.
-The lawsuit claims that the manufacturers (Syngenta and Growmark) failed to warn them of the dangers of paraquat dichloride as specified by the toxic pesticides act.
+One of the first cases involving Paraquat was filed in St. Clair County, Illinois.
+The Paraquat lawsuit claims that the manufacturers (Syngenta and Growmark) failed to warn them of the dangers of Paraquat dichloride as specified by the toxic pesticides act.

-Due to the similar fact patterns involving the same defendants and similar injuries, the lawsuits have been consolidated into a Multi-District Litigation program in Federal Court.
+Due to the similar fact patterns involving the same defendants and similar injuries, the lawsuits have been consolidated into a Multi-District Litigation program in Federal Court (Paraquat MDL).

 On June 7, 2021, the United States Judicial Panel on Multi-District Litigation ordered all civil suits filed in Federal Court to be consolidated into the Southern District of Southern Illinois (PARAQUAT PRODUCT LIABILITY LITIGATION Case No. 3:21-MD-3004-NJR)

-Judge Nancy J. Rosenstengel will oversee existing and future product liability lawsuits as they will be centralized for discovery purposes, but cases will be tried individually.
+All Paraquat lawsuits filed have been consolidated in one jurisdiction under Paraquat MDL Judge Nancy J. Rosenstengel.
+She will oversee existing and future Paraquat litigation lawsuits as they will be centralized for discovery purposes, but cases will be tried individually.